jli2007/jamesli/public/posts/Places.md

 ### google maps is incredible

-<h4 style="width: 70vw">i used to play geoguessr hours on end every day during the lockdown. i developed a fascination with the world around us and still wander google maps occasionally in my free time. i will add interesting locations & pictures i stumble across here [fully random], with a focus on <span style="text-decoration:underline">variety</span> and lesser-known places to the public eye. </h4>
+<h4 class="description" style="width: 90vw">i used to play geoguessr hours on end every day during the lockdown. i developed a fascination with the world around us and still wander google maps occasionally in my free time. i will add interesting locations & pictures i stumble across here [fully random], with a focus on <span style="text-decoration:underline">variety</span> and lesser-known places to the public eye. </h4>

 <br/>